 However, we think we have better ideas than God, and so we implement them and

-forget what God has commanded us.
-He has a plan and purpose for our lives, a
+forget what God said.
+He has a plan and purpose for our lives, a set of good works prepared for

-predestined path for our feet, a set of good works prepared for us that we
+predestined path for our feet that we

-should walk in them, but we think we could please God better if we did our will
+should walk on it, but we think we could please God better if we did our own will, and this is how most Christians live.

-we would be blessed.
-The reason the Kingdom of God is so stagnant these days is
+God to bless it.
+The reason the Kingdom of God is stagnant these days is

 KJV